eliorians/Broyhill-Wind-Turbine/README.md

     forecast-data           - raw weather forecast data collected from National Weather Service API.
 Collected every hour.

-    forecast-data-processed - cleaned forecast data to be used by the model.
+    forecast-data-processed - cleaned forecast data to be used by the model

-    turbine-data            - data collected from turbine since 2009, not stored on GitHub
+    turbine-data            - data collected from turbine since 2009 (frames.csv)

-    turbine-data-processed  - cleaned turbine data to be used by the model
+    turbine-data-processed  - cleaned turbine data from thoughout tubrine_util

+    plots                   - saved plots made throughout the project

+    model-data              - saved outputs from the training process

 Files: